justinribeiro/pwa-firebase-functions-botrender/README.md

 1. The PWA shell is dupped as `pwashell.js`.
 I suspect there is a way around this, I just haven't read the docs fully enough.
 2. The `index.html` page (your PWA shell), basically will always fire as a direct match because of "Hosting Priorities" (see https://firebase.google.com/docs/hosting/url-redirects-rewrites).
 Your `index.html` should not expect to have JavaScript written metadata.
 3. Probably other things that I'm missing the day before a holiday.

+### Additional Notes / Questions
+1. Initially, this was centered around Sam's initial concept [samuelli/bot-render](https://github.com/samuelli/bot-render), which is what became [Rendertron](https://github.com/GoogleChrome/rendertron).
+2. _"Justin, do I have to run rendertron or can I just do this myself?"_ - You can run chrome headless on your desktop, you can use my [chomre-headless docker image](https://hub.docker.com/r/justinribeiro/chrome-headless/) and talk to it via [puppeteer](https://github.com/GoogleChrome/puppeteer) (which utilizes [Chrome DevTools Protocal](https://chromedevtools.github.io/devtools-protocol/)).